oleksii-baranov/cucumber-gradle/README.md

         }

         dependencies {
-            classpath 'cucumber.contrib.gradle:cucumber-gradle:0.1.0'
+            classpath 'cucumber.contrib.gradle:cucumber-gradle:0.2.0'
         }
     }

     apply plugin: 'cucumber'

-This will add a `cucumber` task that runs all features in `src/test/resources` with glue defined in `src/test/java`.
+This will add a `cucumber` task that runs all features in `src/test/resources`.

-The `cucumber` task extends `JavaExec` so any properties that work on `JavaExec` should also work on `cucumber`, e.g.:
+The `cucumber` task extends `JavaExec` so any properties that work on `JavaExec` should also work on `cucumber`, in addition to cucumber-specific properties:

     cucumber {
-        systemProperty 'mySystemPropery', 'somveValue'
+        systemProperty 'mySystemProperty', 'someValue'
+        jvmArgs '-Xmx1G'

+        // glue defaults to all packages in compile output if not specified glue += 'com.example.glue'

+        // The following are default the values: features += project.sourceSets.test.output.resourcesDir
+        htmlReport true
+        jsonReport true
+        junitReport true
+        progressOutput false
+        prettyOutput true

+        // monochrome defaults to use Gradle --color flag monochrome false
     }

 Assertions are enabled by default.
-Do not modify the `mainClass` or `args` properties.
+Do not modify the `mainClass` or `args` properties unless you know what you're doing.

 Additionally, the `cucumber` task reads certain project properties, making it easier to invoke from the commandline.